enzo-project/enzo-e/getting_started.rst

      ``~/Charm/bin/charmrun +p4 bin/enzo-p input/Hi.in``

-If all goes well, Enzo-P will run the Hello World problem.
+If all goes well, Enzo-E will run the Hello World problem.
 Below are some of the generated images from the longer-running "HelloWorld.in" problem (note "HelloWorld.in" runs for about an hour, compared to a couple minutes for the shorter "Hi.in" input parameter file).
 These